eliminmax/colortest/README.md

 # Colortest

-A series of tiny, static programs written in various languages that all output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern.
+A series of tiny, non-interactive programs written in various languages that all output a specific, strictly-defined pattern of ANSI escape codes and whitespace to create a 256-color test pattern.

-So far, I've implemented it in C, POSIX Shell, Python 3, Node.js, and Rust.
-I am working on a brainfuck implementation.
+So far, I've implemented it in C, POSIX Shell, Python 3, Node.js,  Rust, and brainfuck.

 ## Questions and Answers

 ### Why?

 Why not?
 It's what I find fun, and
 [it's not the first time](https://github.com/eliminmax/eli-bash-colors) I've messed with ANSI escape sequences in the terminal.